arcus-azure/arcus.backgroundjobs/docs/preview/02-Features/04-AzureActiveDirectory/client-secret-expiration-job.md

 ## Usage

 The background job can easily be added to any .NET hosted application.
-It is recommanded, though, to create a dedicated background application to run background jobs.
+It is recommended though to create a dedicated background application to run background jobs.

 ```csharp
 using Microsoft.Extensions.Azure;